realnishil/oblivion/README.md

 ⭐ Star the repository if you found it useful.

+—-

-⚠️ SECURITY NOTICE ⚠️
+⚠️ SECURITY NOTICE

-╔══════════════════════════════════════════════════════════════╗
-║                    [ SECURITY NOTICE ]                      ║
-║                      ACCESS GRANTED                         ║
+[ ACCESS GRANTED ]
-╚══════════════════════════════════════════════════════════════╝
+Initializing Ethical Use Policy...

-This project is provided for educational, research, and authorized security testing purposes only.
+This project is intended for educational, research, and authorized security testing purposes only.

-🛡️ Authorized Use Only
+🔐 Use Responsibly

-By using this software, you agree that you will:
+By using this software, you agree to:

-* Use it only on systems, networks, or applications you own or have explicit permission to test.
+* Test only systems you own or have permission to assess.
-* Comply with all applicable local, national, and international laws.
+* Follow all applicable laws and regulations.
-* Respect privacy, security policies, and responsible disclosure practices.
-* Accept full responsibility for your actions and any consequences resulting from misuse.
+* Take full responsibility for your actions and outcomes.

-⸻

-🚫 Prohibited Activities
+🚫 Unauthorized Use

-The following actions are strictly discouraged:

-* Unauthorized access to systems or networks
-* Illegal penetration testing
-* Credential theft or account compromise
-* Data exfiltration or privacy violations
-* Disruptive or malicious activities
-* Any activity that violates applicable laws or regulations

-⸻
+Any misuse, including unauthorized access, malicious activity, or illegal operations, is strictly prohibited.

 ⚡ Disclaimer

-The author and contributors assume no liability and are not responsible for any misuse, damage, legal consequences, or losses caused directly or indirectly by the use of this project.
+The author and contributors are not liable for any damages, losses, or legal consequences resulting from the use or misuse of this project.

-All responsibility rests solely with the user.

-⸻

-🔐 Responsible Security Research

-Security tools are powerful.

-Use them to:

-✔ Learn
-✔ Research
-✔ Audit your own systems
-✔ Improve security posture
-✔ Participate in legal CTFs and labs

-Not to:

-❌ Attack others
-❌ Bypass authorization
-❌ Violate privacy
-❌ Cause harm

-⸻

-[ SYSTEM STATUS ]
-User Responsibility .............
-ENABLED
-Ethical Usage ...................
-REQUIRED Unauthorized Access .............
-DENIED
-Legal Compliance ................
-MANDATORY

-> Stay Ethical.
+STATUS: ACTIVE
+MODE: ETHICAL RESEARCH ONLY
+UNAUTHORIZED ACCESS: DENIED

+Hack Smart.
 Stay Legal.
-Hack Responsibly.

 </div>